telerik/reporting-docs/report-items/barcode/2d-barcodes/swiss-qr-code.md

 position: 2
 ---

-# Configure the Swiss QR Code in Reports
+# Configuring the Swiss QR Code in Reports

 The Swiss QR Barcode is used mostly in the QR-bill, which is a document designed to replace the payment slips and currently used in payment transactions in Switzerland.